djimenezmsu/SundayRage/README.md

 # SundayRage
-A python based game combining Sunday Lawn and Galaga into one.
+A python based game combining Sunday Lawn and Galaga into one for Murray State's Professor Marc Beck in CSC-275: Game Development in Python

 # Enemies
-1) Level 1 Ememy
+1) Level 1 Enemy
    - Walnut
    - Will not move()
    - Most common